 Who’s it for: Those with powerful graphics cards and deep pockets.

-Why we chose the Acer Predator XB3:
+Why we chose the Acer Predator XB273K:

-Read our full Acer Predator XB3 review
+Read our review of the similar Acer Predator XB3

 Why you should buy this: Its enormous wraparound panel is immersive and beautiful to look at.